 The objective of risk assessment and risk mapping is to depict the spatial intensity variation of both hazard and vulnerability.
-Thematic risk maps are necessary decision support tools for policy managers and administrators to develop the most suitable land use, planning for risk reduction and appropriate actions to adopt in case of an emergency phase (??).
-According to the United Nations Disaster Relief Office, risk can be defined as "the expected number of lives lost, persons injured, property damaged and economic activity disrupted due to a particular natural phenomenon" (?).
-The quantification of risk may be determined using the following relationship (??):
+Thematic risk maps are necessary tools for policy managers and administrators to develop the most suitable land use, planning for risk reduction and appropriate actions to adopt in case of an emergency phase (Lirer and Vitelli 1998; Torrieri 2002).
+According to the United Nations Disaster Relief Office, risk can be defined as "the expected number of lives lost, persons injured, property damaged and economic activity disrupted due to a particular natural phenomenon" (UNDRO 1991).
+The quantification of risk may be determined using the following relationship (UNESCO 1972; Fournier d'Albe 1979):